Sofia Fominova tells us how Truligent builds, operates and acquires SaaS businesses that transform large industries.

 Did you have to do anything differently because of the pandemic?
 What was it, and what are the lessons learned?

-Sofia Fominova: One of the things we had to do differently was raising an investment round on Zoom.
+Sofia Fominova: One of the things we had to do differently was raise an investment round on Zoom.
 In the pre-covid world, it would not have been possible because raising investments involves meeting many people and finding people with the same vision.
 It is much easier if you can go to events, physically meet up with people, show demos of the products and introduce the whole team.
 Covid-19 has changed that, and we had to adjust.
 We closed the whole round in a few months, and all was done via online calls and meetings.

 The main lesson was that with a huge desire, you can achieve anything, that it is possible to adjust quickly, that technology is intelligent enough to facilitate the process, and that to communicate the vision and the message, you can adapt to not meeting people in person, especially since we are all adjusting to this, although it would have been amazing to have met everyone in person, and we are excited for when we will be able to do so in the future.